Transport Layer:

 Its responsibilities are these:

-- The transport layer header includes a type of address called service point address, which is for the entire message.
+- The transport layer header includes a type of address called a service point address, which is for the entire message.
 It corrects processes on the computer.

-- The transport layer divides messages into segments and puts a sequence in it.
+- The transport layer pides messages into segments and puts a sequence in it.
 These sequences of numbers enable the transport layer to reassemble the message correctly at the arriving destination.
 It also identifies and replaces the packet that was lost in the transmission.

-- The transport layer protocol may be a connection less or a connection oriented protocol.
+- The transport layer protocol may be a connectionless or a connection-oriented protocol.

 - UDP's known port numbers are 7, 9, and 11.
 7-echo, means that echoes receive datagram back to the sender, 9-discards any datagram which are received, 11-is used for an active user.